intelia-agility/mlspecialisation/usecase2/README.md

 <img src="./images/pd7.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>
 </p>

-## Feature Engineering
+## 3.2.3.3 Feature engineering
     Note: The following analysis can be found in the 01-EDA.ipynb.
 Based on the explorative data analysis, we found that:
 1. Despite that the product_category_1, product_category_2, product_category_3, user_id, occupation and marital_status are all numerical, they are more likely to be categorical features instead.
 In the following feature processing, we will cast all data features as categorical.
 2. The product_category_2 and product_category_3 have quite a few missing values.
 Especially the product_category_3 has a very high missing value rate.
-Considering the triangual patterns between product_category_1 vs. product_category_2, and product_category_2 vs. product_category_3 we believe the missing values are on purpose.
+Considering the triangualar patterns between product_category_1 vs. product_category_2, and product_category_2 vs. product_category_3 we believe the missing values are on purpose.
 We will keep all the missing values and will deal with them in the data processing.
+3. Despite the widely spread imbalanced data distribuation, we didn't oberve obvious target vaule differences accross the categories.
+Therefore, we decide not to do data augmentation, data over-sampling, or any treatment.
+We will confirm whether to treat the imbalance issue later base on the model evaluation.
-3. We decide not to introduce feature interactions because the combination of 3 and 4 features can't find strong patterns.
+4. We decide not to introduce feature interactions because the combination of 3 and 4 features can't find strong patterns.
-4. The target column is slightly right skewed.
+5. The target column is slightly right skewed.
 We will use square root transformation to bring it into normal distribution.
+In our downstream experiment, we will compare  models including linear model, tree models, and deep neural network.
+Our most tree-family model and DNN model has no problem with skewed input data, however the linear model assumes the input follow normal distributaion.
+Therefore, we need to normalise the data.
-5. Because of the implementation of some of the recommendation lib, the target can only be within [0.0, 10.0].
+6. Because of the implementation of some of the recommendation lib, the target can only be within [0.0, 10.0].
 Accordingly, we will transfer the target into that range by using the formula:

     transfered_target = sqrt(target - 3.464) / 15
-6. We are going to experiement two different types of models: recommender and regression.
+7. We are going to experiement two different types of models: recommender and regression.
 These models require different data features.
 Therefore, we need to prepare data in two different ways:

     - recommender systems we are going to build only use user, product and the target.
 They are going to deal with categorical features directly.
 Thus no other data processing needs to be done.
     - regression systems requires categorical features to be transformed into numerical format.
 To avoid high dimension issue and still preserve information as much as possible, we use target encoding to transform all the 11 data features.
 Unlike label encoder or one-hot encoder that encode the categories into integer ids, target encoding use statistical information to represent the categories.
 In our case, we use the category grouped mean value of the target as the representative value.
 And we treat the missing value of the categories as a meaniful level.

-## Data Preprocessing
+## 3.2.3.4 Preprocessing and the data pipeline
     Note: The following analysis can be found in the 05-KFP_Pipeline.ipynb.

 The original data file, train.csv, was uploaded on the GCS bucket.